 - The Catcher in the Rye, J.D.
 Salinger

 - The Outsiders, S.E.
 Hinton

-This book draws the reader's attention to an important question: "what should we have for dinner?"
+This book draws the reader's attention to a relevant and seemingly mundane question: "what should we have for dinner?"
 In the present day, supermarkets give us access to processed and natural foods from any season and from any corner of the globe.
 Omnivores in the U.S., having the least restricted diets of anyone, are thereby faced with a dilemma.
 Pollan presents a thorough investigation of the industrial food system, organic food system, and foraging as a means to decide what to eat.
 In each of these three, he tracks the food from the source to a final meal, and elaborates on the sustainability, economics, and societal impact of each choice.
 I appreciated that Pollan didn't simply present some information he accumulated from various studies and write the book in an "eat this but don't eat that" format like other books about food.
 Instead, Pollan reported his journey of exploring these three food systems and what he discovered along the way.

 Of the dystopian novels that I have read, none of the others have made me shudder as much as this one.
 This book presents a dystopian near-future where women have been rid of their independence in a male-dominated society.
 Atwood is a brilliant writer and wrote an engaging edge-of-your-seat novel; she has stated that all events in the book have happened in real-life.

 This is an incredible memoir that I'd encourage anyone to read.
 This book brings to light Westover's personal experience in achieving an education.
 An education, of course, at an academic institution, but also an education about herself and the world she lived in.
 She grew up in hostile conditions with her survivalist family in the mountains of Idaho, isolated from most other people and any form of private or public schooling.
 Her father, a conspiracy theorist, denied her access to an education (academic and otherwise).
 In this memoir, she recounts her life growing up and her fight for her education.